milliHQ/terraform-aws-next-js-image-optimization/README.md

 Contributions are welcome!
 If you want to improve this module, please take a look at our [contributing guide](https://github.com/milliHQ/terraform-aws-next-js-image-optimization/blob/main/CONTRIBUTING.md).

+## About

+This project is maintained by [milliVolt infrastructure](https://milli.is).
+We build custom infrastructure solutions for any cloud provider.

 ## License

 Apache-2.0 - see [LICENSE](https://github.com/milliHQ/terraform-aws-next-js-image-optimization/blob/main/LICENSE) for details.